groovybits/mpegts_to_s3/hls-to-udp/README.md

 - Rust (latest stable version)
 - Cargo (Rust package manager)
-- LibPcap
+- LibPcap (capture library for packet capture)
-- LibRdKafka development package for your OS
+- LibRdKafka development package for your OS (Needed by libltntstools, not used by hls-to-udp)
 - LibLTNTSTools (optional) Use the `smoother` feature flag to enable the Bitrate Smoother `--features=smoother`

 ## Installation